SKA-ScienceDataProcessor/rascil/examples/ska_simulations/pointing_simulation.rst

          print("    There are %d separate visibility time chunks being processed" % len( future_vis_list))
-         print("    The integration time within each chunk is %.1f (s)" % integration_time) print("    There are a total of %d integrations" % ntimes) print("    There are %d baselines" % nbaselines) print("    There are %d components" % len(original_components)) print("    %d scenario(s) will be tested" % len(scenarios))
+         print("    The integration time within each chunk is %.1f (s)" % integration_time) print("    There are a total of %d integrations per chunk" % ntimes) print("    There are %d baselines" % nbaselines) print("    There are %d components" % len(original_components)) print("    %d scenario(s) will be tested" % len(scenarios))